-This group obtains quality literature from several sources for various ages to be purchased by students and parents at the Book Fair, which is held in the fall.
-They establish the times for the Book Fair and order the books, as well as inventorying, pricing, keeping and reconciling accounts and returning any unsold books.
+This group obtains quality literature from several sources for various ages to be purchased by students and parents at the Book Fair, held in the fall.
+They establish the times for the Book Fair and order the books and inventorying, pricing, keeping and reconciling accounts, and returning any unsold books.
 They staff the book tables during the fair, too.
-While the children love to shop at book fair and get great materials, we also gain a small percentage of the sales from the companies involved.
+While the children love to shop at the book fair and get great materials, we also gain a small percentage of the sales from the companies involved.

 Clerical or Office Assistance

-Assistance is needed for counting and sorting the box-top labels and sending them in to redeem for classroom or school credit.
+Assistance is needed to count and sort the box-top labels and send them in to redeem for classroom or school credit.
 We also need help in creating and collecting forms for various programs, as needed.